First Time User? Enroll now.

 Home > Health Library > Celiac Disease: Eating a Gluten-Free Diet

-Eating a gluten-free diet isn't easy.
+Eating a gluten-free diet can be challenging.
 But if you take your time to read labels and ask questions, you can stay on a gluten-free eating plan.

-Do not eat any foods that contain gluten.
 These include foods made with wheat, barley, rye, or triticale (a wheat-rye cross).
-Common foods that contain gluten include:
+Common foods that contain these grains include:

 Current as of: